Members of the National Museum's People and the Environment program are currently working on a range of new projects.

 Explore the intertwined histories of horses and people in Australia and share your story of time in the saddle.

-Includes the development of an exhibition, to debut at the National Museum in Canberra in September 2014.
+Includes the development of the exhibition, Spirited: Australia's Horse Story, opening at the National Museum in Canberra in September 2014.

 The story of cycling in Australia, as told by objects from the National Museum's collection.

 Includes the development of an exhibition, Freewheeling: Cycling in Australia, to tour venues around the nation from July 2014.

 Regular reflections on one paddock on one Australian farm, and its place in a changing world.